pedrosousah90-dev/Village-in-the-Shade-English-Patch/README.md

 Unofficial English translation patch for **Steam build 25311513 (v1.10)**.

-This project ports the existing community English translation from Steam build **25094764 (v1.09)** to the current v1.10 build, while preserving the update's new content and changes.
+This project ports the community English translation from Steam build **25094764 (v1.09)** to the current v1.10 build, rebuilt against that build's clean archives so the update's new content (including the new Simplified Chinese language slot, the extra font profile and the updated credits artwork) stays intact.

-> **Work in progress:** This translation is still being worked on, so bugs and text/character rendering issues may appear.
+Current package: `build25311513-translation-port-20260915-v9`

+> **Status:** playable start to finish.
+The text is complete and checked for rendering, and the sentences that the v1.09 translation cut off at the end of a page have been completed.
+The only known display issue is the name entry screen — see [Known Issues](#known-issues).

 ## Download